 Software benchmarks for project predictability

 You want to compare how you are doing against others, internally or against teams in other organisations.
 For comparisons between internal teams you can establish your own internal benchmarks, whilst for comparing against others in the software industry, you’ll be looking for industry software benchmarks.
-This article focusses on appropriate benchmarking of software work so that you can compare your teams’ performance against others
+This article focuses on appropriate benchmarking of software work so that you can compare your teams’ performance against others.

-Software Benchmarking can help organisations understand, how well they are doing and where they might look to improve.
-Also with benchmarks, managers can answer the vital questions about a software project of “how long will it take?” and “how much will it cost?”
-Benchmarks can also be used to help make valuable business decisions about what software work to focus on.
+Tracking appropriate metrics and comparing to benchmarks should lead to positive changes in behaviours.
+Software benchmarking can help organisations understand how well they are doing and where they might look to improve.
+Mature organisations will be seeking to improve continuously.
+By tracking appropriate software metrics, managers can also answer the vital questions about a software project of “how long will it take?” and “how much will it cost?”
+Benchmarks can be used to help make valuable business decisions about what software work to focus on.
+For example: “we know this project is 1000 CFP and we know from the benchmarks that this is likely to take 8-12 months and cost £800k (in our specific domain).”

 Background